Buzingo/CodingFocus/README.md

 - Potentiometer connected to A0
 - Two PWM output pins (MRED = D3, MBLACK = D5 in PotiMotor.ino)
 - Small motor / driver circuit (observe current limits)

+Hardware & Components (7SegmentRechner)
+- Arduino Uno (or compatible)
+- Two-digit 7‑segment display or single-digit display wired to segment pins (common-cathode assumed in sketch)
+- Potentiometer on A0 for digit selection
+- Pushbutton on digital pin 12 (INPUT_PULLUP)
+- Wires / breadboard / current-limiting resistors for segments as required

 Bogosort.ino hardware
 - No special hardware required.
 It uses Serial for input/output and analog A0 for PRNG seed.